ToolShedTested

 Best Sander for Furniture Refinishing 2026

-The best random orbital and detail sanders for furniture refinishing tested on hardwood, veneer, and painted surfaces: top picks in 2026.
+The best random orbital and detail sanders for furniture refinishing compared on hardwood, veneer, and painted surfaces: top picks in 2026.

 Read Guide